ssantichaivekin/algos/heap/readme.md

-C++ implementation of heap.
-I will implement type template later.
+C++ implementation of heap with type template.